ibm-cloud-docs/Cloudant/api/cloudant_query.md

 ```

 To use the above index in a `_find` query, `use_index` must
-contain the index name or design document.
-The selector must also
+contain the index name or design document name.
+The `partial_filter_selector` must also
 contain the fields specified in the index.

 ```json